Currently hosting 10 utilities for playing Win9x games!

 OS/2 and BeOS don't support Win9x software at all.
 If you are using one of these operating systems, the only way to run Win9x games is to install a real copy of Windows 95 or newer, or ReactOS, in an emulation or virtualization program.
 Such programs allow you to run Windows and other operating systems as a "guest" operating system in a window on your "host" operating system.

 ReactOS is a free and open source Windows-like operating system with very low system requirements.
 A Linux implementation of the Windows API, called Wine, already existed when development began.
 ReactOS takes the concept a step farther by creating an entire operating system with the look and feel of Microsoft Windows, using Wine to implement the Windows API.
 ReactOS is at least somewhat compatible with most Windows programs, including games that use DirectX.
-Officially, ReactOS 0.3.x is considered alpha software, and will not be considered beta software until version 0.5.
+It also implements NTVDM for compatibility with DOS software.
+Officially, ReactOS 0.4.x is considered alpha software, and will not be considered beta software until version 0.5.
 Because an alpha version of any program can potentially have issues with stability, data corruption and data loss, it is recommended that ReactOS only be installed on a testbed computer, or safely run in the protected ("sandbox") environment of an emulator or virtualization suite.
 ReactOS can also be booted from a LiveCD, which allows the OS to be tested without the overhead of an emulator, and without installing to a hard drive.

 Bochs emulates a PC with a 32 or 64-bit x86 processor.
 Like virtualization suites, it allows you to run a real copy of DOS, Windows, Linux, and other PC operating systems.
 The significant difference is that a virtualization suite simply allows a guest operating system to run on your PC, whereas Bochs emulates a PC, so you can run PC operating systems on non-PC computers.
 Unlike DOSBox, you will need a copy of DOS to play DOS games, but Bochs was designed to run other operating systems as well, which can be anywhere from difficult to impossible with DOSBox.
 Written in C++, Bochs can compile on many platforms.
 Please see the Bochs homepage for other versions.